 Weight and Packability

 For most, the primary weight and packability consideration for a camping bag is whether or not it can be carried from the garage to the car, squeezed in with the rest of your stuff, and then moved from the trunk to the tent.
-That said, we still recommend checking the weight and stuffed size that will be listed in the product specifications to get an idea of just how large and heavy the bags are.
+That said, we still recommend checking the weight and packed size listed in the product specifications to get an idea of just how large and heavy your bag will be.
 Synthetic bags are typically made with thicker fabrics and require more insulation to provide sufficient warmth, which can add up to a surprising amount of bulk.
 And if you’re considering a double bag (covered in more detail below), you’re talking about packed dimensions listed in feet rather than inches.
-If weight and packed size become important, a crossover backpacking/sleeping bag like the still-roomy NEMO Forte reduces both.
+If weight and packed size become important, a crossover backpacking/sleeping bag like the still-roomy Nemo Disco Endless Promise 15 reduces both.

 Camping sleeping bag (Coleman Kompact 20 in tent)